 SolarWinds Remote Monitoring & Management System comes down to simple automation to create complex tasks using a drag-and-drop interface— no new scripting language needs to be learned.
 You can also write and upload your own code in several important script languages.

-Pulseway Free offers to monitor for up to two Windows, Linux or Mac machines.
-You can display the temperature, network, RAM and much more in real-time.
-Get instant updates and automatically notify when something goes wrong.
+Pulseway Free offers to monitor for up to two Windows, Linux, or Mac machines.
+You can display the temperature, network, RAM, and much more in real-time.
+In addition, you get instant updates and automatic notifications when something goes wrong.
 In the Pulseway operator, you can configure the alarm to provide only relevant alerts.